Spectrometers and Polyphase Filterbanks in Radio Astronomy: Introduction

 where $X(k)$ denotes the Discrete Fourier Transform (DFT) of $x(n)$:

 with $N \rightarrow \infty$.
-There are therefore two distinct classes of spectrometers: ones that approximate $S_{xx}(k)$ by firstly forming the autocorrelation, then taking a Fourier transform à~la Eq.~\ref{eq:discrete-wiener}, and those that first convert into the frequency domain to form $X(k)$ before evaluating Eq.~\ref{eq:discrete-pow}.
-These two routes are shown diagrammatically in Fig.~\ref{fig:wiener}.
-We will refer to these as autocorrelation spectrometers (ACS, Sec.~\ref{sub:acs}), and Fourier transform filterbanks (FTF, Sec.~\ref{sub:ftf}), respectively.
-Polyphase filterbank spectrometers (PFB, Sec.~\ref{sub:pfb}) can be thought of as an FTF with enhanced filter response.
+There are therefore two distinct classes of spectrometers: ones that approximate $S_{xx}(k)$ by firstly forming the autocorrelation, then taking a Fourier transform {\it à~la } \eref{eq:discrete-wiener}, and those that first convert into the frequency domain to form $X(k)$ before evaluating \eref{eq:discrete-pow}.
+These two routes are shown diagrammatically in \fref{fig:wiener}.
+We will refer to these as autocorrelation spectrometers (ACS, \sref{sub:acs}), and Fourier transform filterbanks (FTF, \sref{sub:ftf}), respectively.
+Polyphase filterbank spectrometers (PFB, \sref{sub:pfb}) can be thought of as an FTF with enhanced filter response.
 Note that because the DFT is an \emph{approximation} to the continuous Fourier Transform, ACS and FTF systems have different characteristics.